kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 The data collection subsystem in Kaa is designed to collect records (logs) of pre-configured structure, store them in the [endpoint]({{root_url}}Glossary/#endpoint-ep), transfer them from the endpoint to [Operations service]({{root_url}}Glossary/#operations-service), persist them on server for further processing, and submit them to the immediate stream analysis.
 The log structure in Kaa is determined by a configurable schema for each [application]({{root_url}}Glossary/#kaa-application) individually.
-Log appenders on the Operations service side write the log received by the Operations service to a specific storage place.
+Log appenders on the Operations service side write the logs received by the Operations service to a specific storage place.
 You can have several log appenders working simultaneously.

 This section explains how you can use the data collection feature in Kaa.